xCryptik/developer-rig/docs/Windows.md

-This guide assumes you have completed on-boarding and cloned the [developer rig repository](https://github.com/twitchdev/developer-rig) and nothing else.
+This guide assumes you have completed on-boarding and nothing else.

 1. Install all dependencies.
     1. [Node LTS](https://nodejs.org/en/download/).
 If you already have Node installed, it must be at least version 6.